Warisaliganj railway station: Infrastructure

 The station consists of three platforms and a rack point.

 Importance

 It is also one of the important rack point for freight Wagons for Indian Railways in the Nawada district.

 Services

 It serves Warisaliganj town to the district headquarter Nawada and other districts like Sheikhpura, Lakhisarai and Gaya.
 The town is served by a direct daily train to Howrah and a weekly service to Guwahati via Bhagalpur.
 The state capital Patna can be reached through a stop-over at Kiul Junction or Gaya Junction from where rest of India is well connected.

-The following trains run from Warisaliganj railway station :
+The following trains run through Warisaliganj railway station :